thunderseethe/thunderseethe.github.io/content/posts/parser-base.md

 Each of these comes with their own tradeoffs and will make it easier or harder to parse certain syntaxes.
 There's a lot to decide, and I don't have the answers.
 Yet, we need a parser.
-We can hardly say we've made a language if users have to hand assemble bits into our AST and feed that into our running compiler.
+We can hardly say we've made a language if users have to hand assemble bits into our AST and feed that into our compiler.
-Our language needs an interface end users can write and provide us, and that's syntax in a source file.
+Our language needs an interface end users can write, and that's syntax in a source file.
 Despite my misgivings, we need a parser.
-And so I place my parsing platitudes upon the pile.
+And so here I am, placing my parsing platitudes upon the pile.

 ## Text Must Turn To Trees